 So that day, on February 4, 2013, I completely changed my diet to follow a paleo approach, and I've never looked back.

 Was it easy?
-HELL NO.
+Absolutely not.

-I had absolutely NO IDEA what I was doing, but I also felt like I had no choice but to figure it out.
-I’d heard of “paleo” before both from a good friend, who’s also an amazing functional medicine practitioner, and other friends who were into crossfit and mentioned how great they felt eating that way.
+I had absolutely no idea what I was doing, but I also felt like I had no choice but to figure it out.
+I'd heard of "paleo" before both from a good friend, who's also an amazing functional medicine practitioner, and other friends who were into crossfit and mentioned how great they felt eating that way.

 So why not give it a shot?
 What did I really have to lose?